 Other studies assessing nutritional and bioenergetic cofactors have provided further indirect evidence of mitochondrial dysfunction in CFS.
-Several studies have found lowered blood levels of carnitine derivatives 25–29 and decreased acetyl-carnitine brain uptake in CFS 30; whilst a couple of other studies failed to find any changes in blood levels 31,32.
-Carnitine supplementation was also reported to improve fatigue in CFS patients 33,34.
-Low Co-Q10 levels in PBMCs 21 and serum have been reported in CFS 35 and correlate with illness severity 36.
-Another bioenergetic factor, magnesium, has also been reported to be deficient in CFS 35,37.
-Treatment with NADH was been found to be beneficial in a couple of studies 38,39, whilst ineffective in another 40.
-A coupled of unblinded studies reported benefit from D-ribose supplementation 41,42.
-Changes to the make-up of the mitochondrial membrane are also implicated in CFS 43,44 and in a small study treatment aimed at restoring membrane integrity (lipid replacement therapy, LRT) significantly decreased fatigue in CFS patients 44.
+Several studies have found lowered blood levels of carnitine derivatives 25–29 and decreased acetyl-carnitine brain uptake in CFS 30; while a couple of other studies failed to find any changes in blood levels 31,32.
+Low Co-Q10 levels in PBMCs 21 and serum have been reported in CFS 33 and correlate with illness severity 34.
+Another bioenergetic factor, magnesium, has also been reported to be deficient in CFS 33,35.
+Supplementation with carnitine 36,37, NADH 38–40 or D-ribose 41,42 had beneficial effects in several studies.
+Changes to the make-up of the mitochondrial membrane have also been implicated in CFS 43,44, and treatment aimed at restoring membrane integrity (lipid replacement therapy, LRT) significantly decreased fatigue in a small study on CFS patients 44.

 There is now substantial evidence to suggest systemic mitochondrial dysfunction occurs in ME/CFS and underlies symptoms of fatigue.
 The causes of this dysfunction could be many but likely include impaired blood flow, cofactor depletion (e.g. Co-Q10), oxidative damage and dysregulation by inflammatory signaling 1–4.
 It is further worth noting that mitochondrial dysfunction is also not inconsistent with sensory-related findings in CFS 45–47.
 New research is desperately required to provide further clarification of the changes to energy metabolism occurring in ME/CFS.
 Several of the research teams above may release more work in this area this year.
 For example Dr. Newton and colleagues have more muscle studies in the pipeline.
 Dr. Shungu and colleges have won a $2 million grant from the NIH to further their brain studies with larger cohorts.
 To date, research implicating a cellular basis for fatigue in CFS has been poorly covered by mainstream media (including wiki) and is not recognised by public health institutions, as the evidence matures hopefully this will change.

-1. Van Konynenburg, R. A. Glutathione depletion-methylation cycle block: a hypothesis for the pathogenesis of chronic fatigue syndrome.
-8th International IACFS Conference on Chronic Fatigue Syndrome, Fibromyalgia and other Related Illnesses (2007).
+1. Van Konynenburg, R. A. Glutathione depletion-methylation cycle block: a hypothesis for the pathogenesis of chronic fatigue syndrome. in 8th International IACFS Conference on Chronic Fatigue Syndrome, Fibromyalgia and other Related Illnesses (2007). at

 6. Wong, R. et al. Skeletal muscle metabolism in the chronic fatigue syndrome.
 In vivo assessment by 31P nuclear magnetic resonance spectroscopy.
 Chest 102, 1716–22 (1992).